MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/file-an-issue.md

 ## Using the feedback controls

 For a full description of the feedback controls, see the Docs Team blog announcing this [feature][feedback].

 At the bottom of most pages on `docs.microsoft.com`, you'll see two feedback buttons.
 One is a link for product feedback and one is for documentation feedback.
 The documentation feedback requires a GitHub account.
-Clicking the button authenticates you in GitHub, then presents a simple form to enter your feedback.
-When you submit the form, the feedback control creates a new GitHub issue and links it to the current article.
+Clicking the button takes you in GitHub and presents a prepopulated issue template.
+Enter your feedback and submit the form.

 > [!NOTE]
 > This is not a support channel.
 This is a way to ask clarifying questions about documentation or
-> report errors and omissions.
+> to report errors and omissions.
 If you need technical support, see
 > [Community resources](../community-support.md).

 ## Filing issues on GitHub